Godavari railway station

-Godavari railway station (station code:GVN), is a railway station in Rajahmundry sub-urban.
+Godavari railway station (2nd Railway Station in Rajamahendravaram (Rajahmundry) (station code:GVN), is a railway station in Rajahmundry.
 It falls in the Vijayawada railway division of the South Coast Railway of the Indian Railways.

 Classification

 In terms of earnings and outward passengers handled, Godavari is categorized as a Non-Suburban Grade-5 (NSG-5) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–5 category station earns between – crore and handles 1–2 million passengers.

 Station amenities

 It is one of the 38 stations in the division to be equipped with Automatic Ticket Vending Machines (ATVMs).